 "She has such a wonderful understanding of the materials she uses that she creates beautifully natural art, full of expression and movement."

 Artist Kelly Borsheim was born in St. Paul, Minnesota, in the United States of America in 1964.
 After moving to central Texas, her art career started off in photography, specifically lab work and later photo restoration.
 In 1992, she studied line, tone, and then color for a year before going out on her own to draw from life.

 In late 1994, she began to study sculpture at the Elisabet Ney Sculpture Conservatory.
 Kelly later enhanced these studies by . . . (click here for more).

 Since her first painting sale in October 1997 (an oil painting titled Hand Off Knee),

-Kelly's paintings and bronze and stone sculpture are now in private collections throughout the United States and in Australia, Bulgaria, Canada, Italy, France, The Netherlands, the United Kingdom, and New Zealand.
+Kelly's paintings and bronze and stone sculpture are now in private collections throughout the United States and in Australia, Bulgaria, Canada, Croatia, Italy, France, The Netherlands, the United Kingdom, and New Zealand.